Syllabus for Master's Programme in Language Technology

 - demonstrate the skills required for participation in research, development work, or autonomous employment in some other qualified capacity in the field of language technology

 - demonstrate the ability to assess issues in language technology informed by relevant disciplinary, social, and ethical considerations

 - demonstrate insight into the possibilities and limitations of research, its role in society, and the responsibility of the individual for how it is used

 - demonstrate an ability to identify a personal need for further studies in language technology and to take responsibility for his or her ongoing learning

 Layout of the Programme

 The first semester of the two-year programme provides a basis for further studies.
 It comprises an introduction to programming, a course covering important mathematical concepts, and a research-oriented overview of the field of language technology.
-The second and third semesters provide further depth in key language technology areas, with an emphasis on data-driven statistical methods.
+The second and third semesters provide further depth in important language technology application areas with an emphasis on methods based on machine learning.
 There is some room for elective courses, allowing the students to tailor the programme to their career plans.
-The fourth and final semester is dedicated to work on a Master's thesis.
+The fourth and final semester is dedicated to work on the Master's thesis.